 Future operations and maintenance expenditure is forecast to trend in line with the value of the asset stock as shown in Figure 4.
-Note that all costs are shown in current 2014/2015 dollar values (ie real values).
+Note that all costs are shown in 2014/15 dollar values.

 FIGURE 4: PROJECTED OPERATIONS AND MAINTENANCE EXPENDITURE